Swim tracking guide

 The event tells you the stroke and distance, such as 50m freestyle or 200m individual medley.
 The course tells you whether the race was swum in a 25m or 50m pool.
 Both are essential for understanding the result.

-If a parent logs only the time and not the course, the PB history can become confusing.
+If only the time is logged and not the course, the PB history can become confusing.
 A clear race log should always capture course type where possible.

 Final time, splits and round